aqb47/CLSPICE/README.md

 The circuit element name must start with a valid element type and is limited to 3 characters in length.

-Supported element types: V (DC independent voltage source), I (DC independent current source), R (fixed resistor).
+Supported element types:

+• V (DC independent voltage source)

+• I (DC independent current source)

+• R (fixed resistor)

-Then run `cspice.exe` and the output (node voltages + voltage source currents) should be outputted to the terminal.
+Then run `clspice.exe` and the output (node voltages + voltage source currents) should be outputted to the terminal.

 ## What I Want to Add
 • Gaussian elimination instead of the inverse matrix method currently being used for solving equations, as matrix inversion by cofactor expansion is very inefficient at O(n!) complexity.
 (Done)